anshraj-singh/Credit_Card_Payment/README.md

 - Enhanced error handling to provide meaningful feedback for insufficient funds or when a credit card is not found.
 - Updated response messages to improve user experience.

+## Email Notifications Feature Update

+### Introduction

+The recent update to the Email Notifications feature enhances communication with customers regarding their transactions.
+Customers will now receive immediate email notifications after a transaction is processed, ensuring they are informed about their financial activities.

+### Key Features

+- **Automatic Email Notifications**: Customers receive an email notification immediately after a transaction is processed.
+- **Email Content**: The email includes:
+    - The amount of the transaction.
+    - A confirmation that the transaction has been processed.
+    - A subject line indicating it is a transaction notification.

+### Implementation Details

+1. **Transaction Entity**:
+    - The `Transaction` entity has been updated to remove the `customerEmail` field.
+The email is now derived from the associated `Customer` entity.

+2. **Email Service**:
+    - The `EmailService` class is responsible for sending email notifications using `JavaMailSender`.

+3. **Transaction Service Logic**:
+    - When a transaction is saved, the system checks the associated credit card for sufficient balance.
+    - Upon successful transaction processing, the system retrieves the customer's email from the `Customer` entity linked to the credit card.
+    - An email notification is sent to the customer using the `EmailService`.

+### Error Handling

+- **Insufficient Balance**: If the credit card does not have enough balance, an exception is thrown, and no email is sent.
+- **Customer Not Found**: If the customer associated with the credit card cannot be found, an appropriate error message is logged.

+### Testing the Feature

+1. **Create a Transaction**: Test the feature by creating a transaction through the API.
+2. **Verify Email Receipt**: Check the email inbox of the customer to ensure the notification is received with the correct details.
+3. **Monitor Logs**: Review application logs for any errors related to email sending or transaction processing.

+### Conclusion

+This update to the Email Notifications feature significantly improves customer engagement by providing timely updates on transaction statuses.
+The implementation ensures that customers are informed promptly, enhancing their overall experience with the Credit Card Payment System.